chakib-belgaid/auto-hwpc-sensor/readme.md

 ## Contributing

 Contributions are welcome!
-If you would like to contribute to the Auto HWPC Sensor project, please follow the guidelines outlined in the [CONTRIBUTING.md](https://github.com/your-username/auto-hwpc-sensor/blob/main/CONTRIBUTING.md) file.
+If you would like to contribute to the Auto HWPC Sensor project.

+To add a new cpu family, follow these steps:

+1. add the entry in the file cpu_events.json with the cpu family as the key and the events as the value
+2. make sure the the cpu family is in ** Lower case ** otherwise it won't work
+3. the events should be the same format as the events present in the [lbpfm4](https://github.com/gfieni/libpfm4)